Robinyo/resteasy/examples/fatjar/README.md

 Building the example project:
 -----------------------------

-To build the WAR and run some tests:
+To build the fat JAR and run some tests:

 `mvn clean install`

-To run Jetty:
+To run:

-`mvn jetty:run`
+`java -jar target/fatjar-1.0-SNAPSHOT.jar`

 Hello World:

 `http://localhost:8080/hello/World`

-To stop Jetty:

-`mvn jetty:stop`